vmware-archive/beamer_pivotal/README.md

 # Example deck

 The file `example.tex` contains an examplary deck.
-See `example.pdf` for the compiled version.
+See [[https://github.com/gopivotal/beamer_pivotal/blob/master/example.pdf?raw%3Dtrue][example.pdf]] for the compiled version.

 # Where to get help

--   Type `texdoc beamer` at your command line to open the comprehensive Beamer User Guide.
+-   Type `$ texdoc beamer` at your command line to open the comprehensive Beamer User Guide.
 [TeX - LaTeX Stack Exchange](http://tex.stackexchange.com/) also has a lot of material.

 # Reporting bugs and feature requests